1985 Arizona Wildcats football team: Toledo

-Colorado
+In their home opener against Toledo, Arizona started where they left from the previous season by winning in front of their home crowd.
+It was the first-ever meeting between the Wildcats and Rockets.

-No. 3 SMU
+SMU

 At home against third-ranked SMU, the Wildcats dominated the Mustangs in an upset that shocked the college football world in front of a packed Arizona Stadium crowd.
 Two years later, SMU would be punished with death penalty in the wake of a massive slush fund scandal that would damage their program.
 It was the first time since 1938 that Arizona and SMU met on the field (the Mustangs won the 1938 meeting).

-No. 14 UCLA
+UCLA

 On homecoming weekend, the Wildcats hosted UCLA.
 The Bruins started hot early and led most of the game until Arizona rallied back to get within a score.
 The Wildcats threatened to take the lead in the final minute.
 However, the Bruins forced a turnover on downs to seal the win.

 Arizona State

-The Wildcats went on the road to face Arizona State in the rivalry game.
-The Sun Devils led 13–3 at one point before the Wildcats stormed back.
+The Wildcats went on the road to face Arizona State in the annual rivalry game.
+Arizona seemed to run out of luck when the Sun Devils led 13–3 at one point before the Wildcats stormed back.
 ASU fumbled during a punt return that Arizona recovered for a touchdown.
 In the fourth quarter, Max Zendejas kicked a school-record tying 57-yard field goal with 5:29 left to tie the game and then kicked a 32-yard field goal with 1:43 left to give Arizona the lead.
-ASU was a final chance, but the Wildcats forced an interception and Arizona escaped with the win and their fourth consecutive over the Devils.
+ASU had a final chance, but the Wildcats forced an interception and Arizona escaped with the win and their fourth consecutive over the Devils.

 This was the second time in four seasons that the Wildcats denied Arizona State a shot at the Rose Bowl, with the first occurring in 1982 (ASU had to defeat or tie Arizona to clinch a spot in the bowl).

-vs. Georgia (Sun Bowl)
+Georgia (Sun Bowl)

 Arizona, now bowl-eligible, played in the Sun Bowl, and faced Georgia in the teams’ first meeting against each other.
-Both the Wildcats and Bulldogs were tied 13–13 when both teams missed field goals in the fourth quarter, with Zendejas’ kick sailing wide late, which led to the game ending in a tie.
+Both the Wildcats and Bulldogs were tied 13–13 when both teams missed field goals in the fourth quarter, with Zendejas’ potential winning kick sailing wide in the final seconds, which led to the game ending in a tie.
 This was the Wildcats first and only tie in their bowl game history, as none of their future bowl games played between 1986 and 1994 ended in ties (the NCAA eliminated ties for overtime periods that began with the 1995 bowl season).